DioxusLabs/dioxus/docs/router/src/example/navigation-targets.md

 named navigation we instead give it a name, and let it figure out the path.

 This has several advantages:
-- We don't hav to remember absolute paths or care about what the current path is
+- We don't have to remember absolute paths or care about what the current path is
 - changing paths later on won't break internal links
 - paths can easily be localized without affecting app logic